phaidra/phaidra-admin-manual/Classification_server/configuration_of_skosmos_and_fuseki.md

 **https://github.com/NatLibFi/Skosmos/wiki/FusekiTuning**

 If you give it several GB it should be able to handle a 400MB file upload just fine, though it might take a while and you may want to restart Fuseki afterwards to free some memory.

----
-The lack of a text index would most likely prevent any actual use of Skosmos with the Getty endpoint.
-Skosmos simply needs to have a text index to work with vocabularies of medium to large size.
-The limit is perhaps a few thousand concepts, depending on the performance of the endpoint / triple store and how much delay users are willing to accept, but Getty vocabularies have many more than that.

----

----
-X